noravgs/nv-portfolio-react/README.md

 **Tech used:** JavaScript, React, Tailwind CSS and Hacker News API

 In this project, I used React in order to understand reusability of components.
 I used tailwind to facilitate styling.

-## Optimizations:
-(optional)

-Having more time I would continue creating the rest of the components for more user interaction.
-Add a MongoDB to store users,shops and orders.

-## Lessons Learned:

-While working with React it made the process of creating an APP cleaner and easier.
-Organizing and styling with Tailwind made the process faster and adaptable.
-Being able to make the site responsive in the same page as your elements was a game changer.
+Created internal database to store and fetch projects.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: